S0L15/MikroGuard/README.md

      - Define the base network (e.g., `192.168.1.0/24`).
      - Set the network prefix (e.g., `/27`).
      - Specify the number of clients per group (e.g., `4`).
-     - Provide the path to the initial database containing the required columns:
+     - Provide the path to the initial database in `.xlsx` format containing the required columns:
        `["grupo", "subred", "cliente", "punto de venta", "nombre vpn", "ip", "clave publica", "clave privada"]`.

    - In the **WireGuard** tab: